 Before we begin, get a copy of FunnelKit Automations and install it on your WordPress website.

 The first step is to configure SMTP to ensure maximum email deliverability.
 For this, you need to install and activate WP Mail SMTP.
 And configure it with your choice of SMTP provider.
-For details, check our blog on WP SMTP.

 The process of customizing each email notification is the same.

-Just hit the “Edit” option for the email notification you want to customize.
+Just hit the 'Edit' option for the email notification you want to customize.
 For instance, here we are going with New Order.

-Next, enter the email subject line and preview text.
-It’s always best practice to add the order ID line in the subject line, which you can do using the Merge tag feature of FunnelKit.
+It's always best practice to include the order ID in the subject line, which you can do using the merge tag feature.

 Next, to start customizing the design, hit the Edit option.